 Pursuant to IATF regulations, COVID-19 testing facilities may require a copy of your passport and proof of residence or accommodation, including but not limited to a valid Philippine driver’s license, barangay (neighborhood) certificate, or utility bills.
 Please contact the testing facility for their requirements prior to your appointment and review this list of Philippine DOH-accredited testing centers.
 In general, payment is in cash only by the U.S. citizen prior to testing.
 Costs vary according to the test given and the medical facility and may be higher to guarantee receipt of test results within 24 hours.

-Please work directly with your testing provider if you require test results within a certain timeframe, including within one day of planned travel to the United States.
+Please work directly with your testing provider if you require test results within a certain timeframe.
 Results often are sent via email or obtained through the medical facility’s online patient portal.

 COVID-19 Vaccine Information

 - Has the Government of the Philippines approved a COVID-19 vaccine for use?
 Yes.